data-dot-all/dataall/documentation/userguide/docs/shares.md

 In this type of share the permissions are granted to the IAM role specified in the request as principal.
 It can be either a data.all team IAM role or an external role defined as consumption role.

-When a sharing task for an S3 Bucket is processed, data.all will:
+When processing a sharing task for an S3 Bucket, data.all will:
 1. Update the S3 Bucket policy to add permissions to the principal IAM role
 2. Create/Update the IAM policy "Share policy" that grants IAM permissions to the requested S3 bucket and KMS key.
 Attach this policy to the principal IAM role.
 3. (If the Bucket is encrypted using a KMS key) Update the KMS Key policy to add permissions to the principal IAM role